DangTranQL/XRay_chest/README.rst

 The model can also be found at **huggingface.co/Towen/vit-base-patch16-224-in21k-finetuned-earlystop**

-To use those pre-trained models, go to ``src/analysis/Inference.ipynb``
+To use those pre-trained models, go to ``src/analysis/Inference.ipynb`` and change the model name

 Results
 ====